sjohn214/BeerPhoria/README.md

 # Project Description
-To create an application that can be used to track beef selections and prefences that can be ordered and remembered for future visits.
+To create an application that can be used to track beer selections and prefences that can be  viewed and remembered for future visits.
 Application will connect remotely to a Heroku database and will feature Node, Express, MySQL, Sequelize and Handlebars.

 # Demo Features: